CapricanDRJ/HadesStarCommunityData/docs/corp/d32015145d0844998979f2537e2c306c1aac0bac5010cff1118876ea73b10891/index.md

 ```
 Active Players Only.
 Don't join if your not going to play.

 REQUIREMENTS:
 English
 Discord  is mandatory (s22bSE6EyU)
 Max 7 days of inactivity.
-HS Compendium required to join WS's
+HS Compendium required to join WS's}
 ```
 ### [Discord](https://discord.gg/s22bSE6EyU)
 ### Whitestar Bonus ❌